jovanduy/robot_localization_2017/README.md

 In addition to actually writing out a localization algorithm, another goal of this project was to gain more familiarity with ROS and robotics programming in general.

-How did you solve the problem?
-(Note: this doesn't have to be super-detailed, you should try to explain what you did at a high-level so that others in the class could reasonably understand what you did).

 ### Solution to the problem